Skip navigation

 About Us

-Cooperative Housing International (CHI) is one of the eight sectoral organisations of the International Cooperative Alliance (ICA).
-CHI promotes cooperative housing as an economic and social solution to the problem of providing shelter.
+Cooperative Housing International (CHI) is one of the eight sectoral organizations of the International Cooperative Alliance (ICA).
+CHI promotes cooperative housing as both an economic and social solution to the global shelter crisis.

-CHI raises awareness about cooperative housing by promoting its successes on a global level.
-We facilitate networking opportunities among existing and upcoming cooperative leaders via panel discussions and symposiums.
-Highlighting good practices from around the globe and discussing key issues is ensuring that cooperative housing remains an innovative and flexible housing model that is adaptable to local housing needs.
+CHI raises global awareness by showcasing cooperative housing successes worldwide.
+We create networking opportunities for current and future cooperative leaders through panel discussions and symposiums.
+By sharing best practices and addressing key challenges, we ensure cooperative housing remains a flexible and innovative model that adapts to local housing needs.

-Through an active board of directors and dedicated staff, we deliver a relevant work program in harmony with the strategic objectives of the ICA.
-The board of directors meets four times annually and the executive committee meets virtually bi-monthly.
+Our active board of directors and dedicated staff implement a work program aligned with ICA’s strategic goals.
+The board meets four times a year, while the executive committee holds virtual meetings every month.

-As the Guidance Notes to the Cooperative Principles states, “Cooperatives are active in every sector of the global economy.
-A key distinguishing feature is that cooperatives create wealth for the many members of cooperatives who engage in cooperative businesses as service users, producers, independent business owners, consumers, and workers…” It is this defining feature that separates cooperative housing from market owner-occupier or investor-owned housing.
-Housing cooperatives are operated by and for the resident members and not for the purpose of personal or corporate profit.
-Their potential for creating thriving and caring communities is achieved through coexistence in a democratic habitat.
+As the Guidance Notes to the Cooperative Principles state, “Cooperatives are active in every sector of the global economy.
+A key feature is that cooperatives create wealth for their many members, who participate as service users, producers, business owners, consumers, and workers.”
+This principle distinguishes cooperative housing from market-driven owner-occupied or investor-owned housing.
+Housing cooperatives operate by and for their resident members—not for profit—and their strength lies in fostering thriving, democratic communities where people coexist and cooperate.

 back to top